equipeGST/RiboDoc/README.md

 ### c) [config.yaml](https://raw.githubusercontent.com/equipeGST/RiboDoc/main/config.yaml) file
 The *config.yaml* file allows you to define some parameters to tell RiboDoc which data you want to process and how.
 You must download it [here](https://raw.githubusercontent.com/equipeGST/RiboDoc/main/config.yaml) and open it with a text editor as a text file.
 It must be carefully completed and be present in the project directory everytime you want to run RiboDoc.
-A copy of this file will be made in the *RESULTS/* folder to keep a trace of the parameters you chose for a specific analysis.
+A copy of this file will be made in the *RESULTS/* folder to keep a trace of the parameters you chose for your last analysis.

 >Caution
 >&emsp;&emsp;&emsp;Spaces and quotation marks **must not be changed** !
-Your information must be entered between quotes and should not have spaces
+Your information must be entered between quotes and should NOT have spaces

 ####How to fill the configuration file :
 ##### Project name